seanbao/mnemonas/docs/api-reference.en.md

 - Disabled shares return `410 Gone` with `SHARE_DISABLED`.
 - Shares created by a disabled or deleted owner return `404 Not Found` with `SHARE_NOT_FOUND` for public metadata, downloads, and folder listings.
 - `access_count` increments on downloads and folder-listing requests.
 Password validation through `POST /api/v1/public/shares/{share_id}/access` and the compatibility path `POST /s/{share_id}` does not increment it.
+- Subpaths in `items?path=` and `download/{path}` are relative to the shared folder root.
+NUL bytes and standalone `.` or `..` path segments are invalid, while legal names containing repeated dots, such as `foo..txt`, remain valid.
+Invalid subpaths do not increment `access_count`.
 - Once a download or folder-listing response has started writing to the client, that request remains counted even if the later stream fails.
 - Public share downloads honor HTTP Range requests when the backing file reader supports seeking.
 Local MnemoNAS storage supports this path for resumable downloads and browser media playback.
 - Set `archive=zip` on public download endpoints to download a shared folder root, subfolder, or file as a ZIP archive.
 Public ZIP archives return `application/zip`, do not guarantee Range support, skip entries no longer visible to the share owner, and are capped at 10000 entries and 20 GiB of file content.